kisstamasj/notes/Azure development path/AZ-900 Microsoft Azure Fundamentals/4-compute.md

 ### Use Cases
 - **Pros**:
   - **Control**: Use virtual machines when you need to control all aspects of an environment or machine.
+(OS, hosting configurations etc..)
   - **Application**: Install specific applications on your Windows or Linux machines
   - **Existing infrastructure**: You can move existing resources and virtual machines to Azure from on-premises or another cloud provider.
 - **Cons**: